 Conflict resolution

-Dealing with customers on a day-to-day basis can be hard, especially since they can be highly unpredictable.
-This is why professional customer service representatives need to be creative in terms of conflict resolution; research also shows that such skills can help them achieve increased consumer satisfaction and loyalty.
+Dealing with customers daily can be hard, especially since they can be highly unpredictable.
+This is why professional customer service representatives need to be creative in conflict resolution; research also shows that such skills can help them increase consumer satisfaction and loyalty.
 Moreover, 85% of employees admit that such skills help them become more proactive and confident – thereby, leading to better service and customer experience.

 In the long run, evidence suggests that these skills also have many benefits for the employees, such as: